levkk/rwf/docs/docs/background-jobs/index.md

     user_name: "Alice".to_string(),
 };

-// Convert the job to a JSON value. let args = serde_json::to_value(&email)?;

 // Schedule the job to run in the background
 // as soon as possible.
-email.execute_async(args).await?;
+queue_async(&email).await?;
 ```

-The `execute_async` method creates a record of the job in the queue and returns immediately without doing the actual work.
+The `queue_async` method creates a record of the job in the queue and returns immediately without doing the actual work.
 This makes this method very quick so you can schedule multiple jobs inside a controller without it having noticeable effect on endpoint latency.